Chaos A.D.: Touring and promotion

 By the time Chaos A.D. arrived, Sepultura were the biggest act of Roadrunner's roster.
 Aware of the band's increasing popularity, the label spent nearly $1 million on a "marketing blitz" which quickly guaranteed them silver and gold records in Belgium, France and the UK.
 The group also signed an exclusive distribution deal with a major label, Epic Records, home of Pearl Jam and Rage Against the Machine.
-This deal eventually went sour: Epic paid little attention to Sepultura, preferring to invest in Fight and Prong, groups that were, in the long run, less successful than the Brazilians.
+This deal eventually went sour: Epic paid little attention to Sepultura, preferring to invest in Fight and Prong.

-The Chaos A.D. tour launched on October 23, 1993, with British doom metal band Paradise Lost as the opening act.
+The Chaos A.D. tour launched on October 23, 1993, with gothic metal band Paradise Lost as the opening act.
 The tour went well, except for an incident where Berlin's police received a false tip claiming that Sepultura's tour bus was loaded with a major cocaine shipment.
 Enraged by the unjust search and seizure procedure, Max re-wrote "Antichrist", from their 1985 Bestial Devastation EP, as "Anti-Cop", and then the band proceeded in playing the song live throughout the tour (a recorded version is available on the combined re-release of Bestial Devastation/Morbid Visions and The Roots of Sepultura albums).
 While touring Europe, rumors floated around that Sepultura would be part of the latest edition of Brazil's Hollywood Rock music festival, taking place in January 1994.
 The event would happen simultaneously on São Paulo and in Rio de Janeiro.
-Chaos A.D. has sold more than 1.5 million copies worldwide.
+Chaos A.D. has sold more than 2 million copies worldwide.
 The North American leg, which was co-headlined by Pantera, coincided with the 1994 FIFA World Cup, with the concert in Irvine, California, taking place on July 17, a few hours after the tournament final, in nearby Pasadena.
 Sepultura, whose members attended the match, took to the stage decorated in the Brazilian colors in celebration of the national team's triumph in the tournament.

+In October 1994, the Black Sabbath tribute album Nativity in Black was released.
+It was the brainchild of producer Bob Chiappardi, a project two years in the making.
+Nativity in Black featured mostly "up-and-coming" bands such as White Zombie, Biohazard, Type O Negative and Therapy?.
+Sepultura's contribution was their "Symptom of the Universe" cover, a song they played live since the Beneath the Remains (1989) tour.
+According to the band, the invitation came due to their good relations with Concrete, Chiappardi's production company.
+In November, Sepultura did a brief Brazilian tour with The Ramones.
+Fellow countrymen Viper and Raimundos were the opening acts.
+The tour spanned five dates, with shows in Curitiba, Florianópolis, Belo Horizonte, Porto Alegre and Santo André.
+The joint tour came about as happenstance: both bands wanted to tour in Brazil in the same time period.